bpmarkowitz/classy-material-icons/README.md

 Classy Material Icons works with either the Google Hosted Web Font method or the Self Hosted Web Font method defined in the [Material Icons Icon font for the web](http://google.github.io/material-design-icons/#icon-font-for-the-web) specifications.
 It does not change the default behavior, it only adds additional functionality.

+It's generated using SCSS and the contents codepoints file [included in the Material Icon repo](https://github.com/google/material-design-icons/blob/master/iconfont/codepoints), so it's easy to update when Google adds new icons.

 It saved me a bunch of time on something, hopefully it will help you out as well.

 ### Example